Paratron/localize-ui/README.md

 So anything from simple key replacement in template strings up to sophisticated currency formatting or pluralization is possible without hassle.

 The module already brings a couple of formatters to show you whats possible.

+Read the docs on [https://paratron.github.io/localize-ui/](https://paratron.github.io/localize-ui/)